 The projector is preset with several predefined picture modes so that you can choose one to suit your operating environment and input signal picture type.

-To select an operation mode that suits your need. you can follow one of the following steps.
+To select an operation mode that suits your need, you can follow one of the following steps.

-- Press MODE/ENTER on the remote control or projector repeatedly until your desired mode is selected. - Go to the PICTURE > Picture Mode menu and press ◄/▶ to select a desired mode
+Go to the PICTURE > Picture Mode menu and press ◀/▶ to select a desired mode.

 The picture modes are listed below.